CHURCH UPROAR UPENDS NAZI T-4 KILLING PROGRAM

 On this date in 1941 Adolf Hitler cancelled the Aktion T-4 euthanasia program that he had personally put in place in September 1939.
 Normally Hitler had a policy of not issuing written instructions for policies relating to what would later be called crimes against humanity, but he made an exception when he provided written authority for the euthanasia program in a confidential October 1939 letter.
 In the months since its introduction, the euthanasia program, known as T‑4 after the address of its headquarters on Berlin’s Tiergartenstrasse, had provoked opposition from both the German public and influential church leaders, particularly the Bishop of Muenster, Clemens August von Galen.

-Von Galen’s August 3, 1941, sermon, the last in a three-week series of verbal assaults on the Nazis’ terror tactics and racial and anti-Christian policies, caused shockwaves in Germany: “I am reliably informed,” he told parishioners (as recounted in Wittman and Kinney’s The Devil’s Diary, p.
+Von Galen’s August 3, 1941, sermon, the last in a 3‑week series of verbal assaults on the Nazis’ terror tactics and racial and anti-Christian policies, caused shockwaves in Germany: “I am reliably informed,” he told parishioners (as recounted in Wittman and Kinney’s The Devil’s Diary, p.
 326), “that in hospitals and homes in the province of Westphalia, lists are being prepared of inmates who are classified as ‘unproductive members of the national community,’ and are to be removed from these establishments and shortly thereafter killed.
 The first party of patients left the mental hospital at Marienthal, near Muenster, in the course of this week.”
 State-approved euthanasia, von Galen protested, was nothing short of murder, unlawful by German and divine law (Fifth Commandment).
 Incensed leading Nazis demanded von Galen’s head.
 Hitler demurred, planning his revenge for later.
-Despite secretly suspending Aktion T‑4 twenty-one days after von Galen’s open attack on the euthanasia program, Hitler permitted it to operate unofficially until his own death in April 1945, by which time the murder of psychiatric patients would claim 216,400 victims’ lives.
+Despite secretly suspending Aktion T‑4 21 days after von Galen’s open attack on the euthanasia program, Hitler permitted it to operate unofficially until his own death in April 1945, by which time the murder of psychiatric patients would claim 216,400 victims’ lives.

 The principal architect and co-director of the T-4 program was none other than the Fuehrer’s personal physician, Dr. Karl Brandt.
 T‑4 physicians systematically killed those deemed “unworthy of life” (“lebensunwertes Leben”), including those considered “genetically inferior,” “racially deficient” (minderwertige Rassen, meaning Jews, Slavs, and Gypsies), “maladjusted” (usually teenagers), and mentally or physically impaired.
 Even German civilians who suffered mental breakdowns after air raids were “selected for treatment.”
 As a result of the T‑4 program, by the end of 1941 between 75,000 and 100,000 children and adults had been killed by lethal injection, starvation, or in gassing installations designed to look like shower stalls (a foretaste of Auschwitz and other death camps).
 Parents or relatives of those killed were typically informed that the cause of death was pneumonia or a similar ailment, and that the body had been cremated.
 Other bodies were secretly buried.

-Operation Barbarossa, the June 1941 invasion of the Soviet Union two months earlier, opened up rich new opportunities for newly displaced T‑4 personnel, and they soon set themselves up in the conquered eastern territories working on a vastly greater killing program: the “final solution of the Jewish question.”
+Operation Barbarossa, the June 1941 invasion of the Soviet Union 2 months earlier, opened up rich new opportunities for newly displaced T‑4 personnel, and they soon set themselves up in the conquered eastern territories working on a vastly greater killing program: the “final solution of the Jewish question.”
 In the concentration and death camps in Poland, Brandt oversaw and participated in sadistic “medical experiments” on inmates that continued unabated until the approach of Soviet armies in 1945.
 At the postwar Nuremberg trials, Brandt was the lead medical defendant.
 Unrepentant to the end, he was convicted and sentenced to hang, an act carried out on June 2, 1948.

 Aktion T-4, the Nazis’ Euthanasia Program, 1939–1945